Sarveshtd/ATM-APPLICATION/README.md

      1.Admin
      2.User
      3.EXIT
      Choose the operation you want to perform:
+   ## Welcome Admin
+     Enter the Admin User Id : admin
+     Enter the Admin Password : 1234

 # AMAZON-APPLICATION
 # RAILWAY-APPLICATION